Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Introduction

-Our findings indicate that several models exhibit exceptional zero-shot reasoning capabilities for this task.
-Proprietary models led the way, with Claude 3 Sonnet achieving an impressive 0.967 F1.
-However, several open models also delivered highly competitive results, particularly when chain-of-thought prompting techniques were employed.
-Among the open models, the top performer was Dolphin-Mistral-7B (0.920 F1), a Mistral variant trained on the Dolphin dataset.
-The Mixtral model also exhibited strong performance (0.847 F1).
-The findings also indicate that prompting strategies can significantly influence model performance.
-Different prompting strategies led to dramatic variations in performance, with gains of over 0.354 F1 points in some instances.
+\changedsec{ Our findings show that several models exhibit strong zero-shot reasoning capabilities for this task.
+Proprietary models performed best, with Claude 3 Sonnet achieving an impressive F1 score of 0.967.
+Nonetheless, several open models also delivered highly competitive results, particularly when enhanced with advanced prompting techniques based on Chain-of-Thought (CoT) reasoning.
+Among the open models, the top performer was Dolphin-Mistral-7B (0.920 F1), a Mistral variant fine-tuned on the Dolphin dataset.
+The Mixtral model also demonstrated solid performance, reaching an F1 score of 0.847.

+Our study produced several notable insights.
+First, many models exhibit strong zero-shot reasoning capabilities for this task.
+Second, the performance of LLMs is highly dependent on the prompting strategy employed.
+In particular, the two-way variant of CoT prompting consistently outperforms alternative approaches.
+In fact, our results show that prompting strategies can lead to substantial performance gains, with improvements exceeding 0.2 F1 points in several instances.
+Finally, when the optimal prompting strategy described in this paper is adopted, smaller models, which are more scalable and cost-efficient, can achieve performance comparable to that of the best-performing architectures.
+These findings point to promising directions for the development of optimised and efficient models for ontology generation. }

+Ultimately, our objective is to develop a detailed, comprehensive ontology of research topics across all domains.
+To achieve this, we plan to develop and publish field-specific ontologies using the SKOS standard\footnote{SKOS - \url{https://www.w3.org/TR/2009/REC-skos-reference-20090818/}}, subsequently mapping them together.
+This paper represents the first step in this ambitious direction.

 In summary, the contributions of this paper are as follows: \begin{itemize} \item We conduct a comprehensive analysis of 17 recent LLMs in identifying semantic relationships between research topics in a zero-shot setting. \item We introduce IEEE-Rel-1K, a gold standard for research topic relation prediction, designed to facilitate the evaluation of models in this domain. \item We explore this task under various conditions, examining different types of LLMs and evaluating the effectiveness of multiple prompting strategies. \item We provide the complete codebase for our methodologies, including the gold standard\footnote{Gold Standard and code for experiments can be found at \url{https://github.com/ImTanay/LLM-Automatic-Ontology-Generation}}. \end{itemize}